Christchurch Central Recovery Plan

 Christchurch Central Recovery Plan – Anchor Projects and Precincts Map

-An interactive online version of the map is also available, showing progressively updated information about the Anchor Projects, including locations of some of the most prominent private constructions in the central city.
+An interactive online version of the map is also available, showing progressively updated information about the Anchor Projects, and the locations of some of the more prominent private constructions in the central city.
 View the map online here: progressmap.ccdu.govt.nz

 An earlier version of a central city map that accompanied the Blueprint is still available here: Anchor Projects Map - (A3) [PDF 850K]